 How Black Wall Street Is Remembered Today

-Despite being the worst riot in Oklahoma’s history (some say the world), the Tulsa race riot was all but erased from national memory for decades.
+Despite being the worst instance of racial violence in Oklahoma’s history (some say the world), the Tulsa Massacre was all but erased from national memory for decades.

 Still, a state commission wouldn’t be formed until 1997 to investigate the violence that took place in Greenwood all those years ago.
 And in 2001, the commission’s report recommended that survivors be paid reparations.
 The Oklahoma state legislature refused.

-Most notably, activists are pushing for the riot to be covered more extensively in history textbooks.
+Most notably, activists are pushing for the Tulsa Massacre to be covered more extensively in history textbooks.
 Shockingly, the incident was not part of the Oklahoma public schools’ curriculum until 2000, and mention of the event was only recently added to more general American history books.

 Perhaps more mentions in the media will also make a difference.
-For instance, the riot was recently depicted in the HBO series “Watchmen.”
+For instance, the massacre was recently depicted in the HBO series “Watchmen.”

 One thing’s for sure: This crucial piece of history was forgotten far too long.
 It’s up to future generations to make sure it is never forgotten again.